willjhliang/notes/Machine Learning/Supervised Learning/🔥 Adaboost.md

 Lastly, note that there was no explicit loss function to optimize.
 However, the algorithm implicitly minimizes an exponential loss function, and it learns exponentially fast.

+> [!note]
->Since it doesn’t directly optimize from training error, it can also cause test error to decrease even with no training error; in a sense, it stretches the margin of classification, making the model more confident in each prediction.
+> Since it doesn’t directly optimize from training error, it can also cause test error to decrease even with no training error; in a sense, it stretches the margin of classification, making the model more confident in each prediction.

 # Model
 The model consists of many weak learners (stumps) $h_t(x)$ as well as their scaling coefficients $\alpha^t$.